src-d/guide/talent/onboarding/README.md

 * Slack: the main communication channel we are using.
 This is the [list with our slack channels](https://github.com/src-d/guide/blob/master/communication/slack_channels.md).
 * GitHub source{d}: you are added to our GitHub organization.
 The lead of your team is responsible to explain the repositories you need to be notified of and how to treat them.
 * [Lever](https://hire.lever.co): it's a platform to support our hiring process.
 Everyone has access to it in order to be able to review and give feedback on candidates.
-* [Kin HR](https://kinhr.com/): if you want to ask days off that's the right place to do it.
+* [KinHR](https://kinhr.com/): if you want to ask days off that's the right place to do it.
 Also, every month you will receive the invoice of your payment through the platform.
 * Google Calendar: here are hosted all the events.
 Give to our Office Manager access to your calendar in order to add the events to it.
 Make sure you check your calendar frequently.

 - The above are the main tools we are using, but we do have a full [list with our general tools](https://github.com/src-d/guide/blob/master/general/tools.md).